-- When kept untreated, the wool is also dust-mite, mold and mildew resistant.
+- Untreated wool is also dust-mite, mold and mildew resistant.

 Fire-Resistant and Self-Extinguishing:

-- Using pure natural virgin sheep wool in bedding eliminates the need for flame retardants because the wool itself is fire-resistant and self-extinguishing.
+- Pure natural virgin sheep wool in bedding eliminates the need for flame retardants.
+The wool itself is fire-resistant and self-extinguishing.

 - Sheep wool helps to reduce and prevent the buildup of static electricity.

-Another amazing benefit of pure natural sheep wool is that it contains sulphur, potassium and amino acids which help to stimulate the metabolism of the sleeper and aid in breaking down waste products.
+Another amazing benefit of pure natural sheep wool is that it contains sulphur, potassium and amino acids.
+These help to stimulate the metabolism of the sleeper and aid in breaking down waste products.

 Also using sheep wool in the bedding helps steady the sleeper’s heart rate, therefore allowing for a deeper sleep.
 In Switzerland it is common practice to use sheep wool blankets or toppers for children who frequently wet the bed.
 In many cases, this will significantly reduce the frequency of the “mishap”.

-Finally it should be mentioned that some mattress companies will advertise the use of sheep wool but the wool is actually put inside the mattress.
-Sheep wool needs to be able to breathe and therefore it cannot live for very long inside of a mattress.
-Pure natural virgin sheep wool should be aired out frequently in order to retain all of its properties for the duration of its life.
+Finally it should be mentioned that some mattress companies will advertise the use of sheep wool, but the wool is actually put inside the mattress.
+Organic sheep wool needs to be able to breathe.
+Therefore it cannot live for very long inside of a mattress.
+Pure virgin sheep wool should be aired out frequently in order to retain all of its properties for the duration of its life.